MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcribbonbar-class.md

 ### Return Value

-A pointer to the active ribbon category; or NULL if no category is active.
+A pointer to the active ribbon category; or `NULL` if no category is active.

 ### Remarks

 A category is active if it has the focus.
 By default, the active category is the first category on the left side of the ribbon bar.

-The main category is displayed when the user presses the application button and it cannot be the active category.
+The main category is displayed when the user presses the application button and it can’t be the active category.

-## <a name="getapplicationbutton"></a> CMFCRibbonBar::GetApplicationButton
+## <a name="getapplicationbutton"></a> `CMFCRibbonBar::GetApplicationButton`

 Retrieves a pointer to the application button.